dturrina/votesmanager/DEV_GUIDELINES.md

 * Preserve *compilable* and *runnable* attributes for the whole application.
 Once committed, your patches should never, ever make the compilation fail and/or make the application crash.
 * Keep in mind side effects when changing others' code.
 There's nothing worse then creating bugs because a method signature changed.
 * (Try to) Always catch exceptions.
 The application should degrade in a graceful way.
 (Better not to degrade at all, but developers may not always be perfect.)
+* Always put a *private static final String LOG_PREFIX = \<class\>.class.getSimpleName()* variable at the beginning of your classes, in order to let other coders to easily define their logs if needed.

 Naming Conventions